 - Does the programme alter the risk preferences and time discounting behaviour of the beneficiaries with consequences for the uptake of credit and propensity to save and invest?

-- Can a large once-off cash transfer have an impact on executive functioning (the set of .cognitive processes that are central to cognition, inhibition, memory, problem solving and planning (Haushofer and Shapiro, 2016; Haushofer and Fehr, 2016; Manni, Mullainathan, Shar and Zhao, 2013) – and is this an important pathway out of poverty?
+- Can a large once-off cash transfer have an impact on executive functioning (the set of cognitive processes that are central to cognition, inhibition, memory, problem solving and planning (Haushofer and Shapiro, 2016; Haushofer and Fehr, 2016; Manni, Mullainathan, Shar and Zhao, 2013) – and is this an important pathway out of poverty?

 - What is the impact of land transfers on social cohesion?
 For the purposes of this study, we dene social cohesion over both individual as well as group outcomes.
 On an individual level, we will look at impacts on trust, altruism, aspirations, positive affect, happiness, and political attitudes.
 At the group level, we will look at impacts on collective action and civic engagement broadly.